 On March 17, 2011, the Corporation filed a normal course issuer bid to repurchase for cancellation between March 21, 2011 and March 20, 2012, up to 972,545 of the Corporation's Class B shares, representing approximately 5% of the number of Class B shares issued and outstanding.
 Further to the Board of Directors' decision, on August 8, 2011, to suspend the payment of dividends, the Corporation has indicated that it does not expect to redeem shares under the normal course issuer bid.
-As at December 31, 2011, no Class B shares were repurchased for cancellation.
+During the fiscal year ended December 31, 2011, no Class B shares were repurchased for cancellation.